pcast01/pcast01.github.io/_posts/2017-06-29-Javascript-GoogleSheets-CustomFunction.md

 ### Summary

-Creating a custom function will give you flexibility to create whatever you want in Google Sheets and its a powerful tool to help you customize your use of Google Sheets using javascript and all its power.
+Creating a custom function will give you flexibility to create whatever you want in Google Sheets and its a powerful tool to help you customize your use of javascript and all its power.

 * If you have any questions feel free to comment below or even contact me from any links on the sidebar.